lwjglgamedev/vulkanbook/bookcontents/chapter-18/chapter-18.md

 }
 ```

-The `loadModels` method has been simplified a lot since we do not need to create descriptor sets for all the buffers, we just need to keep the code that assciates group
+The `loadModels` method has been simplified a lot since we do not need to create descriptor sets for all the buffers, we just need to keep the code that associates group
 sizes to each mesh:

 ```java